Instructions - Shackles (Soft Ride & Greaseable) Posted on 22 Aug 22:45

 - Now is a good time to assess the bushes fully to determine if they should be replaced before installing the new shackles.
 If all looks good, once cleaned, smear fresh grease on the bolts/pins on the shackles and inside the bushes before lining up the new shackles.

 - It’s at this point you will find you have to jack the chassis up higher to accommodate the “lifted shackles” until the pins line up with the bushes in the leaf and chassis mount.
+Also you may have to remove the lower end of the shock from the mount to allow the leaf pack to drop far enough to fit the new shackles.
+This will depend on the length of the shocks.

 - Gently slide the shackle in until the pins present the thread out the other side of the bushes enough to install the other side plate and nuts.